Rurouni Kenshin (film): Production

 On June 28, 2011, a live-action film adaptation of Rurouni Kenshin was announced.
-Produced by Warner Bros., with actual film production done by Studio Swan, the film was directed by Keishi Ōtomo and stars Takeru Satoh (of Kamen Rider Den-O fame) as Kenshin, Munetaka Aoki as Sanosuke Sagara and Emi Takei as Kaoru. Ōtomo said he aimed to make the live-action more complex than the original manga version.
+Produced by Warner Bros.
+Pictures Japan, with actual film production done by Studio Swan, the film was directed by Keishi Ōtomo and stars Takeru Satoh as Kenshin, Munetaka Aoki as Sanosuke Sagara and Emi Takei as Kaoru. Ōtomo said he aimed to make the live-action more complex than the original manga version.
+During an interview, Satoh said Rurouni Kenshin was one of the first manga he read to the point he would play sword-fights with his friends.
+Additionally, once he was cast as Kenshin, Satoh started intense swordsmanship training.
+Satoh said he liked Kenshin's character to the point of enjoying role in the three films.
+However, the actor expressed pressure in doing the role as a result of having to take part in multiple fighting scenes.
+Nevertheless, Satoh said he enjoyed Kenshin's lines due to the impact they have on most characters, most notably his enemies.
 The film was released on August 25, 2012, and the staff "aims to release the film internationally and eventually make a series.

 In 2012, Nobuhiro Watsuki revealed that he never turns down an offered project, whether it is a film, anime or game and that the first offer for a live-action film adaptation of Rurouni Kenshin came shortly after the manga ended.
 But that fizzled out before any real discussions had begun, so he felt a film would never happen.
 He got another offer about three years ago and it finally came to fruition after lengthy discussions.
 Watsuki said he was only involved in the script-writing phase, writing the first half and checking the second half written by others, but was told the script could be changed at the director's discretion.
 The original creator said he was by and large pleased with the film.